carbon-design-system/carbon-components-vue/README.md

 </div>

 ## Gettting started
-Getting started instructinos for @carbon/vue can be found [here](./packages/core/README.md)
+Usage and getting started instructinos for @carbon/vue can be found [here](./packages/core/README.md)

 ## Building and publishing